StateArchivesOfNorthCarolina/tomes-tagger/docs/documentation.md

 # Installation
 After installing the external dependencies above, you'll need to install some required Python packages.

-The required packages are listed in the "./requirements.txt" file.
-They can easily be installed via PIP <sup>[1]</sup>: `pip3 install -r requirements.txt`.
+The required packages are listed in the "./requirements.txt" file and can easily be installed via PIP <sup>[1]</sup>: `pip3 install -r requirements.txt`

 You should now be able to use TOMES Tool from the command line.

-If you also want to install TOMES Tool as a Python package, do: `pip3 install . -r requirements.txt`.
+If you also want to install TOMES Tool as a Python package, do: `pip3 install . -r requirements.txt`

 Running `pip3 uninstall tomes_tool` will uninstall the TOMES Tool package.